jackyzha0/bft-json-crdt/README.md

 2. Avoid calling `find` so many times
   1. A few Automerge optimizations that were not implemented
   2. e.g. skipping the second `find` operation in `integrate` if sequence number is already larger
+3. Improve storage requirement.
+As of now, a single `Op` weighs in at *over* 168 bytes.
+This doesn't even fit in a single cache line!